General & Pediatric Dermatology

 For Parents

-Managing Warts & Molluscum in Children
+Managing Warts in Children

-Both conditions are extremely common in school-age children and are not a sign of poor hygiene.
+Warts are extremely common in school-age children and are not a sign of poor hygiene.
 Here's what parents should know about managing them at home and preventing spread.

 Prevent Spread at Home